pipeforce/pipeforce.github.io/docs/guides/messaging/20_events.md

 com.company.eventname
 ```

-## namespace
+### `namespace`

 The namespace (= tenant) where this event happened.
 If null or empty, the event was fired by a global instance.

-## payload
+### `payload`

 The optional payload of the event as JSON object.
-The structure of this payload depends on the event type.
+Can be `null` in case the event doesn't contain any additional data.
+The structure of this payload depends on the event type and the `Content-Type` header.

-**Note:** Every event also has the virtual properties `origin` and `target`, where each term inside the `payload` (if there exists any) points to the `origin` or `target` properties.
-Virtual means, that these properties are not serialized to JSON and can only be accessed by a pipeline expression (PE).
-This is handy for filters, since no null check for `payload` is necessary here.

-So these paths point to the same, whereas the left part will never raise a null exception:

-*   `origin = payload.origin` (the origin value **BEFORE** an event happened)

-*   `target = payload.target` (the final value **AFTER** an event happened)
+#### `origin` and `target`

+In case the event represents a change of data in the system, usually the attributes `origin` and `target` are placed inside `payload`, whereas:

+ - `origin`: Contains the origin value **BEFORE** the change happened or null, if there was no origin value.
+ - `target`: Contains the final value **AFTER** the change happened.

+Let's consider for example the event type [`property.moved`](../../api/events#propertymoved):
+ - `origin` contains here the origin property key before the move.
+For example: `"origin": "global/app/myapp/old"`
+ - `target` contains here the final key, the property was moved to.
+For example: `"target":"global/app/myapp/new"`.

-It depends on the event whether `origin` and / or `target` is provided and which structure they have.
-Please consult the documentation for the certain event.
+It depends on the event type whether `origin` and / or `target` is provided inside `payload` and which structure they have.
+Consult the [documentation for the certain event types](../../api/events) to learn more about the available built-in event types.

-## async
+### `async`

 It is `true`, in case this event was sent in an asynchronous way.
 Otherwise, it is `false`.

-## headers
+### `traceId`

+This contains a unique id in order to identify the message flow in logs and reports.
+Any message, origin to this message or successor to this message will contain this id.

+### `headers`

 These are optional name-value-pairs to describe the event.
 It is a good practice to filter events based on header values and avoid filtering on payload for better performance.